 According to the 1901 census, Dr. Bice was a teacher.
-According to the 1928 Ontario Medical Register, Dr. Bice graduated M.D. from the University of Western Ontario in 1907 and he was practicing in Chatham.
+According to the 1928 Ontario Medical Register, Dr. Bice graduated M.D. from the University of Western Ontario in 1907 and he started practicing medicine in Chatham.
 Dr. Bice joined the College of Physicians and Surgeons on the 2nd of July, 1908.

 Dr. and Mrs. Bice moved to London prior to 1911.
 Mrs. Bice died in 1924.

 Dr. Bice died at his residence on the 16th of March, 1931.
-At the time of his death, he resided at 701 Hamilton Road.
-He was buried at Woodlawn Cemetery in London, beside his wife.
+At the time of his death, he resided at 701 Hamilton Road in London.
+Dr. Bice was buried at Woodlawn Cemetery in London, beside his wife.